-Confederation Park is a mature and popular oasis in northwest Calgary, Alberta.
+Confederation Park is a mature and popular oasis in northwest Calgary, Alberta, Canada.

 Confederation Park is best accessed at 30th Avenue and 10th Street, NW.
 Somewhat obviously, the park was created in a coulee, formerly known as 'North Hill Coulee', as a project to celebrate Canada's 100th birthday.
 Limited parking is available, and clearly signed, on either side of 10th Street NW.

 From east parking it is a pleasant walk east on paved trail through mature trees on manicured lawn.
 A creek occupies the center of the valley and there are two time capsules scheduled to be opened in 2017 ceremonies, 50 years following placement.

 Bridges across the creek allow crossing from one side of the coulee to the other.
 There is still significant evidence of June, 2013 flood damage along the creek but the majority of cleaning has been completed.